makeopensource/mOS/docs/PRTemplate.md

 # Checklist:

 - [ ] I have performed a self-review of my code
-- [ ] I have commented my code, paraticularly in hard-to-understand areas
+- [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings